nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

 ---

 Welcome to the GTÑ Experiment!
+What is the GTÑ and what is the experiment in this workshop?
+See our workshop description [here](https://nomadscientist.github.io/galaxy-workshop/events/spanscriptomics/)